m-zafari/Knowledge-Distillation-Stanford40-and-CIFAR100/README.md

 **Dataset**: Stanford40 **Or** CIFAR100

 # Requirement
-In onder to make the Stanfor40 dataset to be suitable for this training process, it should be prepared with one of my repository [Stanford40DataLoader](https://github.com/m-zafari/Stanford40DataLoader)
+In order to make the Stanfor40 dataset to be suitable for this training process, it should be prepared with one of my repository [Stanford40DataLoader](https://github.com/m-zafari/Stanford40DataLoader)

 Furthermore, some minor change which are necessary for running the training process and the program in Jupiter Notebook is also made in the files below:
 [Required files and datasets](https://drive.google.com/drive/folders/1U8pX87HGUYdhyCAtsvWpe4Ac_oHS3vwc?usp=sharing)